Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Deadlines and key dates for the Arizona Charitable Tax Credit

 Contrary to popular belief, Arizona taxpayers do not need to make their charitable contributions to QCOs and QFCOs before December 31 of a given year in order to be eligible for state tax credits for that tax year.
 The state of Arizona allows taxpayers to claim tax credits for gifts into April of the current year for the prior tax year.
-In 2023, the deadline for making a charitable contribution for the 2022 tax year under the AZ Charitable Tax Credit is April 17, 2023.
-The standard date is April 15, but that date falls on a weekend in 2023.
-Thus, the date extends to the following Monday.
+In 2025, the deadline for making a charitable contribution for the 2024 tax year under the AZ Charitable Tax Credit is April 15, 2025.

 The IRS deadline for federal credits and deductions differs from state deadlines